amichelotti/chaos_dashboard/README.md

 A web !CHAOS dashboard is associated to an installation of !CHAOS, at the moment there are two installations:

-1 -- preproduction, used mainly for testing of things that are going to production <http://chaost-hawebui.lnf.infn.it/>
+1 – preproduction, used mainly for testing of things that are going to production <http://chaost-hawebui.lnf.infn.it/>

-2 -- production used in production <http://chaos-hawebui.lnf.infn.it/>
+2 – production used in production <http://chaos-hawebui.lnf.infn.it/>

 i

 CU View
 =======

-From this view its' possible to monitor and control CU in a generic way.
+From this view its’ possible to monitor and control CU in a generic way.
 The dashboard shows by default this view.
 On start the view is empty, the user has to make its own selection through the *Zone*, *Group* or *Custom search*.
 The information of the CU is given in a table view.
 The